 The Consolidated Statement of Financial Condition includes the accounts of the Company and entities deemed to be variable interest entities ("VIEs") under Accounting Standards Codification ("ASC") 810-10-15, Consolidations - Variable Interest Entities ("ASC 810-10-15"), where the Company has been determined to be the primary beneficiary of such entities.
-At March 31, 2022, the Company is the primary beneficiary of one variable interest entity (see Note 14).
+At March 31, 2025, the Company is primary beneficiary of variable interest entities (see Note 14).